 Cleaning the Microwave

-Cleaning the microwave seems like such a daunting task, but really it isn’t.
+Cleaning the microwave can feel like such a daunting task, but really it isn’t.
 This method that I use is safe and easy!
 Put a bowl of water with few slices of lemon in it, then microwave on high for 5 minutes.
 This steams off all of the cooked on food on the inside of the microwave, making it easy to just wipe off with soap and water.
-Make sure you don’t forget to wash the turn table and the microwave dish cover if you have one.
+Make sure you don’t forget to wash the turn table and the microwave dish splatter cover if you have one.

 Cleaning the Cupboards